janxious/BTMLColorLOSMod/README.md

 - Put the `BTMLColorLOSMod.dll` and `mod.json` files into `\BATTLETECH\Mods\BTMLColorLOSMod` folder.
 - If you want to change the settings do so in the mod.json.
 - Start the game.

+## Special Thanks

+HBS, @Mpstark, @Morphyum, @gponick

+## New HBS Patch Instructions

+* pop open VS
+* grab the latest version of the assembly
+* copy the new version of the methods in `original_src` over the existing ones
+* see if anything important changed via git